 - Turmeric is an antiseptic and an anti-inflammatory agent as well.
 It is a natural antihistamine and an effective antioxidant used for treating a variety of skin disorders including hives.

 - Aloe vera‘s anti-inflammatory and anti-microbial properties can alleviate hives.
-Apply aloe vera gel on the affected areas and leave it for 15 minutes.
-Drinking aloe vera juice every day can also help in fighting hives.
+Apply aloe vera gel to the affected areas and leave it for 15 minutes.
+Drinking aloe vera juice daily can also help fight hives but should only be done after consulting your pediatrician.

 - Nettle is another natural antihistamine and has astringent properties, making it a great herbal remedy for hives.
-Drinking nettle green tea twice a day or taking nettle extract capsules every day can help manage hives better.
+Drinking nettle green tea twice a day or taking nettle extract capsules every day can help manage hives better, but a doctor’s advice is a must before giving this to your child.

 - Basil or Tulsi can also help fight hives.
 It helps in fighting the infection and reducing itchiness.
 Crush the basil leaves and apply the extract on the affected areas, or boil water with basil leaves and apply that on the affected area for relief.